15 Things People Who Are Always Trying To Improve Themselves Have In Common

 4. They learn to develop a healthy relationship with failure.

-It’s possible to beat imposter syndrome, and once a highly motivated person can accept their failures without tearing themselves down, they can establish a healthy relationship with failure.
+According to the APA, it’s possible to beat imposter syndrome, and once a highly motivated person can accept their failures without tearing themselves down, they can establish a healthy relationship with failure.
 As a result, failure becomes wisdom, creating a launching pad for future success.

 5. They’re open to new ways of doing things.